 • It would be better if it had another cymbal.

-You will realize that this is a compact kit for junior drummers, featuring a 12-inch snare, smaller cymbals, and an 18-inch kick drum.
-It’s not only perfect for beginners but for jazz drummers too.
+You’ll see that this is a small-scale drum set designed for young drummers, with a 12-inch snare, smaller cymbals, and an 18-inch kick drum.
+It’s ideal for jazz drummers as well as novices.

 • Small and compact kit